serejandmyself/privacy-basics/Privacy-focused mobile-phone applications.md

-Below is a list of privacy-based mobile-phone (ANDROID) applications, with a link to their github repositories:
+Below is a list of privacy-focused mobile-phone (ANDROID) applications, with a link to their github repositories:

 1) Signal: [Github link](https://github.com/signalapp/Signal-Android)
 2) Wire: [Github link](https://github.com/wireapp/wire-android)